anitape/vue-in-wordpress-theme/frontend/README.md

 npm install --save axios vue-axios
 ```

-When using axios in a Vue component, use with axios methods <a href="https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/">WordPress custom REST API endpoints</a>.
+When using axios in a Vue component, use <a href="https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/">WordPress custom REST API endpoints</a> with axios methods.
 The following example illustrates ```get``` method that uses a WordPress custom REST API endpoint.

 ```
 <script>